Search

 About the Author

-G. WAYNE MILLER is a filmmaker, staff writer at the Providence Journal, and author of seven books.
+G. Wayne Miller is a filmmaker, journalist, and author of twenty books.

 Other Recent Titles